enku/gbp-fl/README.md

 ![screenshot](https://raw.githubusercontent.com/enku/screenshots/refs/heads/master/gbp-fl/search.svg)

-> Here `ripgrep-14.1.0` appears to have an unusually small man page file,
-> especially compared to the others.
-I suspect that's the reason for the `-r1`
-> release.

 The search command displays the machine, build, package and path of the files that are a match.
 In addition the file size and timestamp are displayed.